Course Descriptions

 Offered: 1st 8-week session Spring Semester (Spring A) Prerequisite: MHS 603

-This introductory course is designed to help students develop basic competencies in the grant application process for a broad range of funding agencies.
-Students select a project that needs funding from a pool of already prepared projects.
-They then research public and private funding agencies and will evaluate the objectives of these agencies.
-Students describe the potential grantee to highlight past achievements and to demonstrate expertise, and describe how the proposed project will be executed and what the expected outcomes will be.
-Students will read and critique examples of effective and flawed grant applications, and will identify key characteristics of a clear and compelling proposal.
-Students prepare writing products for several crucial components of a grant application.
-They are also introduced to the technical aspects of grant writing, such as communicating through graphics, and generating and justifying a budget.
-Students write a complete grant application in this course, and develop the basic skills to assist in grant preparation with their peers or workplace organizations.
+Funding is persuasive storytelling: building a compelling research or project story that reviewers want to champion.
+This introductory course is designed to help students develop basic competencies in the grant application process for a broad range of funding agencies and support them in telling their stories effectively.
+Students will select a project (proposal topic and possible funder) that aligns with their professional interests relating to science or science communication.
+Students will read and critique examples of previous grant applications and identify key characteristics of effective and compelling proposals.
+Students will prepare drafts for several crucial components of a grant application.
+They will also be introduced to the technical aspects of grant writing, such as how to communicate through graphics and how to generate and justify a budget.
+Students will write a complete grant application in this course and will acquire the basic skills to assist in grant preparation with their peers or workplace organizations.

 Student Testimonials